-HVAC/R Technology Heating, Ventilation, Air Conditioning & Refrigeration
+Heating, Ventilation, Air Conditioning & Refrigeration Technology

 Perry Technical Institute's two-year HVAC/R Technology Program is divided into four sections: 1) HVAC/R Fundamentals 2) Residential/Light Commercial HVAC/R 3) Commercial Refrigeration and 4) Industrial HVAC/R. Classroom and shop training prepares students to enter the HVAC/R industry as qualified entry-level technicians who enjoy outstanding employment opportunities.
-The students learn the curriculum through classroom and extensive hands-on training.
-Approximately 50% of the time will encompass lab or lab-related instruction.
+The students learn the curriculum through classroom and extensive hands-on training in lab-related instruction.

-Perry Technical Institute's HVAC/R Program is approved by Washington State Department of Labor & Industries as a 06A HVAC/R Specialty Electrical Training program.
+Perry Technical Institute's HVAC/R Program is approved by Washington State Department of Labor & Industries as a 06A HVAC/R Specialty Electrical Training Program.
 Graduates will be credited with one year (or 2,000 hours) towards the two years (or 4,000 hours) required by the State of Washington to be eligible to take the certification exam for the 06A HVAC/R Specialty Electrical License.

 Students have the opportunity to gain industry certifications in several areas, giving them competitive advantages in the employment market.
-Externships with employers are encouraged during the last three months of training.

-The HVAC/R Technology is 24 months in length.
-The student will earn 216 credit hours (class option) or 197.8 credit hours (externship option) which are 2,688 clock hours.
+If a student wishes to seek an externship with an employer, they would be allowed the opportunity to do so during the last 20 school days of training.
+The HVAC/R Technology Program is 24 months in length.
+The student will earn 216 credit hours (class option) or 210.5 credit hours (externship option) which are 2,784 clock hours.
 Tuition is payable on a quarterly basis.
 There are four quarters in an academic year.